rust-lang/rfcs/text/3199-unsafe-lifetime.md

 Note that, like `'static`, `'unsafe` is allowed to appear in struct definitions without being declared.
 This is because the unsafe lifetime, like`'static`, is a specific lifetime and not a generic parameter.`'unsafe` can be thought of as "a lifetime which is outlived by all possible lifetimes.
 Dereferencing a reference with the unsafe lifetime is unsafe.
 Additionally, `'unsafe` is not acceptable when `'a` is expected because for any lifetime`'a`, `'unsafe` does not live long enough to satisfy its requirements.

-In general using replacing a real lifetime with `'unsafe` should be thought of as a similar transformation to replacing a reference with a pointer.
+In general replacing a real lifetime with `'unsafe` should be thought of as a similar transformation to replacing a reference with a pointer.
 If you are doing it, you are doing it because safe rust does not allow for the type of code you are trying to write, and you're trying to encapsulate the unsafe into a compact part of your code.

-If you try to call a function which has a lifetime specifier (whether or not it has been elided in the signature) using a `'unsafe` lifetime you will get an error, because any lifetime that the borrow checker could possibly choose for this call to your function would outlive a `'unsafe` reference.
+If you try to call a function which has a lifetime specifier (whether or not it has been elided in the signature) using a `'unsafe` lifetime you will get a compilation error, because any lifetime that the borrow checker could possibly choose for this call to your function would outlive a `'unsafe` reference.

 The addition of the `'unsafe` lifetime also means the addition of two new reference types, `&'unsafe T` and `&'unsafe mut T`.
 These are in a sense halfway in between references and pointers.
 Dereferencing them is unsafe. `'static` references can be coerced into `'a` references, which can be coerced into `'unsafe` references, which can be coerced into raw pointers.

+Now we also need to be able to actually produce a value to assign to our `std::slice::Iter<'unsafe, T>` field, which can be done by assigning to a value of the same type, except with a normal lifetime in place of unsafe, though there's an important catch.
+Any assignment to a "place" (whether to a variable, through a mutable reference, or setting a field of a struct) is unsafe if the type of the "place" uses 'unsafe instead of a generic lifetime specifier.
+The user must guarantee that the lifetime replaced by 'unsafe is valid when the value contained in place is dropped.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation